Aside from pumpkin spice, there are few things Millennials equate closer with fall than apple picking in Connecticut.

 Apple Picking Orchards in Westchester County, NY

-While obviously not in Connecticut, there are several apple orchards over in Westchester County that are just as close if not closer than some of the Connecticut apple orchards.
+While obviously not in Connecticut, there are several great apple orchards in Westchester County.
+And they are just as close if not closer than some of the top Connecticut apple orchards.

 Upper Westchester County still has some large rural patches that are gorgeous to bike or drive through, especially in the fall.

-Harvest Moon Farm and Orchard
+10) Harvest Moon Farm and Orchard

-Over in Westchester County, New York is Harvest Moon Farm and Orchard in North Salem.
-This farm offers a wide variety of seasonal and locally-grown fruits, vegetables, eggs, turkeys, and apple cider from their own mill.
 Visit any weekend between Labor Day and Halloween to take advantage of their gift shop, concessions and refreshment stand, picnic area, face painting, pony rides, petting zoo with farm animals, and even a Bounce house for the kids!
-As they’re on this list, they obviously offer apple-picking in September and October.
-Call ahead to find-out what’s available at one of best options for apple picking near NY at 914-485-1210.

 Outhouse Orchards in North Salem, NY is also worth a visit, as it’s another pick your own farm.
 It also offers a pumpkin patch and corn maze while you’re there.